 Employment of people with disabilities

-Suzuki Support Co., Ltd., a special subsidiary company established in February 2005, has been conducting business activities for 18 years.
-As of the end of July 2023, 82 employees with disabilities, including those with severe disabilities, are performing janitorial services at Suzuki’s head office, employee dormitories and related facilities and stationery management services, as well as farm work at Suzuki’s farm together with supervisors.
+Suzuki Support Co., Ltd., a special subsidiary company established in February 2005, has been conducting business activities for 20 years.
+As of the end of March 2024, 79 employees with disabilities, including those with severe disabilities, are performing janitorial services at Suzuki’s head office, employee dormitories and related facilities and stationery management services, as well as farm work at Suzuki’s farm together with supervisors.
+Their sincere and cheerful attitude toward work greatly encourages all the people in Suzuki.
+Suzuki will, through Suzuki Support, continue to actively employ people with disabilities for them to feel happiness through working and to grow as people through social participation in line with the philosophy behind the establishment of Suzuki Support, which is to contribute to society.

 [Summary of Suzuki Support]